egel-lang/egel-lang.github.io/FAQ.md

 + No. Not for serious tasks in my opinion.
-Every once so often an angry mail comes by on the Haskell list from some user who coded a small data processing application which when run on a large data set suddenly started to consume all memory and become unresponsive due to lazy evaluation.
+Every once so often an angry mail comes by on the Haskell list from some user who coded a small data processing application which when run on a large data set suddenly starts to consume all memory and become unresponsive due to lazy evaluation.
 I consider this a show stopper.
 Algorithms must have predictable behavior once implemented.
-  There is no excuse for a language where you implement some tooling, which can at an arbitrary point explode on some input data.
+  There is no excuse for a language where you implement some tooling which can abruptly explode on some input data.
 + Programmers have no idea how lazy evaluation behaves.
 They simply cannot keep track of it.
 Predictable behavior is better.
 + I do not intend to be very pure with this language.
 Which, see above, eager rewriting serves better.

+## What is this combinator rewriting you talk about?

++ Combinator rewriting is an old approach to implementing (lazy) functional languages.
+It fell out of grace as it was recognized as being a slow manner of evaluation.
+But I still like the idea and revived it with a twist in order to implement mobile code.
+The basic idea is to have migrating combinator definitions.
+My translation scheme may explode into too many of them, but hey, it's experimental!

 ## Do you support tail calls?

 + I support an experimental trivial eager rewrite system which should make tail calls unnecessary.
-You better hope I got it right though.
+It's expensive and you better hope I got it right though.

-## I am implementing cool product X. Should I include Egel?
+## I am implementing cool product X. Should I include Egel for scripting?

 + No. Egel is experimental, probably full of bugs, and you will regret not having assignment.
 I recommend Lua, a small Lisp, or Python for your